Primalsia/adop-configuration/README.md

 </p>

 <h1>Active Directory (on-premises) Deployed in the Cloud with Azure</h1>
 This Readme outlines the implementation of on-premises Active Directory within the Azure Virtual Machine.
-As I continue to redo the steps, I will add more to this documentation on what I implemented and experienced throughout the steps.<br/>
+As I continue to redo the steps, I will add more to this documentation on what I implemented and experienced.<br/>

 <h2>Environments and Technologies Used</h2>